South Carolina Code of Laws

 HISTORY: 1982 Act No. 364.

-The third Saturday in February each year is designated as Purple Heart Day in South Carolina to honor the decoration itself and those men and women who have received it.
+The seventh day of August of each year is designated as Purple Heart Day in South Carolina to honor the decoration itself and those men and women who have received it.

 The last week in April in each year is designated as "Golf Week" in South Carolina.
 The Governor shall issue appropriate proclamations to commemorate "Golf Week" which must be observed throughout South Carolina with appropriate ceremonies and events to recognize the: